CallocGD/PyBroma/README.md

 ## Anything else
 Might make a version of this in Rust as practice for binding C/C++ libraries since I am trying to learn how to do that kind of stuff.

 ## Bugs
-- Did not test the new updated version yet...
+- No Bugs Right now.
+All bugs have been apparently patched.

 ## TODOS